 Spread over seven hills, its dramatic cityscape made up of countless monuments, rich in legend and lore, is perfectly complemented by its cheeky sense of humour and full commitment to having fun.
 Begin your Scotland road trip as you mean to go on with a visit to Auld Reekie.

 Edinburgh’s best explored by strolling.
 Wander the refined elegance of the Georgian New Town and explore the ramshackle, hodge-podge of the medieval Old Town and the Royal Mile.
 Still got some energy?
 Power on up Arthur’s Seat for spectacular views.
 Or relax in Princes Street Gardens instead.

 When night falls, perhaps a ghost tour is in order?
 Or head to a traditional pub in Grassmarket, for a cocktail on George Street, or to the buzzing port district of Leith.

-from Edinburgh depot
+from Edinburgh pick-up center